Why Plan Your Estate?

 What is ElderLaw?

-Elder law and Special Needs Law are specialized areas of law that involve representing, counseling and assisting seniors, the disabled and their families in connection with a variety of legal issues from Estate Planning to Long Term Care planning to coordination of government benefits and insurance.
+Elder law and Special Needs Law are specialized areas of law that involve representing, counseling and assisting seniors, individuals with a disability and their families in connection with a variety of legal issues from Estate Planning to Long Term Care planning to coordination of government benefits and insurance.

 Medicaid is a public health insurance program administered by the State of Pennsylvania.
 In general, it provides healthcare services for eligible individuals.
 These services may include nursing home long-term care as well as home and community based services to enable individuals to remain in their homes.

 Medicaid benefits are available to certain populations of people such as those with disabilities and seniors who meet certain financial and medical criteria.
 You may be surprised to find that you are eligible for Medicaid despite owning fairly substantial assets.
 With proper Medicaid Planning, you can continue to own or transfer assets and gain or maintain Medicaid eligibility.
 Determining eligibility for Medicaid and applying for benefits is a complex and confusing task.
 At Pecori & Pecori, we strive to make this process as smooth as possible.